masosar/amTest-HP/README.md

 ### `npm run dev`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-Concurrently, it will open the json-server mocked API in [http://localhost:3030](http://localhost:3030)
+Opens [http://localhost:3000](http://localhost:3000) in the browser.
+Concurrently, it launches json-server's mocked API in [http://localhost:3030](http://localhost:3030).

 ## JSON files provided